Relations between Aborigines and colonists

 In Australia, laws were even more strict, or more specifically, authorities were given free rein to make anything they wanted to be a criminal offence.
 Consequently, Convicts soon discovered that, in Australia, it was against the law to be pregnant, rude, disrespectful, swear, drink, and even have their hands in their pockets.

-By today's standards, all of the Convicts sent to Australia had only committed trivial crimes.
-The serious crimes, such as rape, murder, or impersonating an Egyptian, were punished with the death penality.
-Because there was a sense of illegitimacy about whether the punishment fitted the crime, many Convicts decided that there was a difference between being a law abiding citizen, and being a decent human being.
-Such sentiments can be seen in verses of Convict poetry such as:
+Because there was a sense of illegitimacy about whether the punishment fitted the crime, many Convicts decided that there was a difference between being a law abiding citizen and being a decent human being.
+Such sentiments could be seen in verses of Convict poetry such as:

 "The law locks up the man or woman

 Who steals the goose from the common

 But leaves the greater villain loose